81 Quebec City students in isolation after COVID-19 cases confirmed at two schools

 Two positive COVID-19 cases were detected at Polyvalente de Charlesbourg and one case was confirmed at Ecole Jean-de-Brebeuf, health agency spokesman Mathieu Boivin said in an email.
 He said 81 students from the two schools were told to isolate for 14 days beginning Aug.
 28.

-Boivin said the infected students are considered "community cases" because all three contracted COVID-19 outside school.
-He said the infections are not linked.
+Boivin said the infected people are considered ``community cases'' because all three contracted COVID-19 outside school.
+He did not specify if the cases involved students, teachers or staff.

-COVID-19 cases have been detected at a handful of schools across Quebec after most French-language schools resumed last week.
+COVID-19 cases have been detected at a handful of schools across Quebec after students at most French-language schools went back to class last week.

 Quebec reported 140 new cases of COVID-19 and two additional deaths attributed to the novel coronavirus Monday, as classes resumed at the province's largest English-language public school board.